PteroLabsAI/PteroSim-UAV-Simulator/README.md

 </table>

 ## Getting Started

-Download the latest release from [GitHub Releases](https://github.com/PteroLabsAI/PteroSim-UAV-Simulator/releases), extract, and run `PteroSim.exe`.
+Download the latest release for your platform from [GitHub Releases](https://github.com/PteroLabsAI/PteroSim-UAV-Simulator/releases), extract, and launch PteroSim.
 See the [documentation](https://pterosimdocs.readthedocs.io/en/latest/) for setup guides and API reference.

 ## System Requirements